Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Output files**

 Output files are stored in ``$ANNOgesic/output/crispr``.
-The folders which are generated by the subcommand are following:
+The folders which are generated by the subcommand are as following:

 **CRT_output:** Stores the output of `CRT <http://www.room220.com/crt/>`_.

 **gffs:** Stores CRSIPR gff files.
 Two sub-folders are under this folder:

-	**all_candidates:** Stores gff file which contains all CRISPRs.
+	**all_candidates:** Stores gff files which contains all CRISPRs.

-	**best:** Stores gff file which contains the CRISPRs without overlapping genome annotation.
+	**best:** Stores gff files which contains the CRISPRs without overlapping genome annotation.

 **statistics:** Stores statistic files.